 Communication just for the sake of communication does not appeal to most men, according to PsychCentral.
 Most men need to have a reason for communicating, such as asking the person for a favor or making plans to meet up in person.

 This is because men like to be efficient.
 Men like to get straight to the point and not waste any time on “fluff”.
 Texting a woman for no other apparent reason than just to chat is pointless to most men.

+Women use communication as a way to build intimacy with people they care about.
 When a woman likes a man, she wants to know the details of his day.
 Knowing this kind of stuff makes her feel like she’s forming a closer bond with him.